Appropriate use of post-nominals

 Ratification Date: 01 Aug 2010

 It is recommended that the following specific guidelines be followed for the use of veterinary post-nominals.
-Inappropriate use is discouraged especially when it is potentially misleading.
+Inappropriate use is discouraged especially when it may be potentially misleading.

-The following are the guidelines for the use of veterinary post nominals.
+The following are guidelines for the use of veterinary post nominals.

 - Commonwealth honours and awards

 - Appointments such as JP

 - Fellowships then Memberships of professional or academic bodies.

 Many Australian veterinarians work in the United Kingdom for a period of time, and while they are registered with the Royal College of Veterinary Surgeons (RCVS) and working in the UK, they will be entitled to use the post-nominal 'MRCVS'.
 However, the use of the qualification ‘MRCVS’ outside the UK is considered inappropriate when membership is attained by virtue of registration and fee payment alone.
 The fact that a person has practised in the UK at some point of time should not be held out to the public as an additional qualification.
 The exception to this occurs when the veterinarian has achieved membership of the RCVS by virtue of successful completion of the statutory examination conducted by the College (the equivalent of the National Veterinary Examination of Australia).
 Membership gained by examination is a registrable degree in the United Kingdom and Australia, and is recognised as such.

 The Australian and New Zealand College of Veterinary Scientists (the College) is an examining body which awards the higher qualifications of Membership and Fellowship in a range of veterinary disciplines.
 Fellowship is recognised by the Australasian Veterinary Boards Council (AVBC) as suitable for attainment of specialist status.
 The College's guidelines for the use of their post-nominals are: